The fitness industry and the world of finance might seem like an unusual pairing but they’re not as disparate as you might think

-Those who are lucky enough to call Santa Barbara home don’t have to join a gym to exercise regularly, although we do have some fine gyms in the area.
+“Investing in your health,” for those of us fortunate enough to call Santa Barbara home, doesn’t have to mean joining a gym to exercise regularly, although we do have some fine gyms in the area.
 If you’d rather work up a sweat outdoors, try SWEAT Outdoors, which caters to a growing population of people who desire to get out of the gym and workout in the beautiful Santa Barbara outdoors.
 You can meet other like-minded people and workout at our local parks, beaches, and trails.
 By getting outdoors and leaving the potentially dirty, smelly, recycled air and people-watching gym scene behind, you will not only develop a fitter, functional body, you will also cultivate a healthy mind.

 “When you exercise in nature, your mind and body must negotiate elevation gradients and surface textures — grass, sand, stones and tree roots,” says Amanda Joyce, a West Los Angeles certified personal trainer.
 “These enhance body awareness, balance, reaction reflexes, and neuromuscular coordination.”

-In addition to Sweat Outdoors, Santa Barbara offers residents plenty of things to do outside and exercise.
+In addition to Sweat Outdoors, Santa Barbara offers residents plenty of things to do outside.
 You can hike, golf, try stand-up paddleboarding, kayak, surf, horseback ride, or just walk around our picturesque town to see the amazing Spanish Revival architecture.
 You can also take a stroll through the Santa Barbara Botanic Garden or Lotusland, one of the world’s 10 best gardens.

-If you buy the Grand Montecito Estate called Palmyra, you’ll get plenty of exercise by walking the incredible 4.5-acre property.
+If you buy the Grand Montecito Estate called Palmyra, you’ll be investing in your health by getting plenty of exercise walking the incredible 4.5-acre property.
 Just enter the elegant entry gates and you’ll be greeted by a long, serpentine driveway lined with tall hedges and mature trees.
 There are rolling lawns, impeccably-trimmed privets, tropical and native flora, citrus trees, flower gardens, a lagoon, pergolas, and fountains to explore.

 Taking a daily swim in your own pool can also lead to fiscal fitness.
 If you like to swim and you’re a fan of Mid-century modern, then you’ll love this Montecito Masterpiece of Modernist Architecture.
 Imagine waking up every day and opening the glass portal to the plunge pool for some laps.
 The manicured grounds of this amazing property also have places for reflection and meditation in the form of vine-covered pergolas, as well as inviting walking paths.